jessicading/mergeomics/README.md

 rs10003931        1.3696e+00
 ```

-### Marker Set Enrichment Analysis
+### Marker Set Enrichment Analysis (MSEA)
-Marker set enrichment analysis (MSEA) detects pathways and networks affected by multidimensional molecular markers (e.g., SNPs, differential methylation sites) associated with a pathological condition.
+MSEA detects pathways and networks affected by multidimensional molecular markers (e.g., SNPs, differential methylation sites) associated with a pathological condition.
 The pipeline can be concluded after MSEA is run, or the results can be used directly in wKDA.

-MSEA can also be used for gene level enrichment analysis only (functional annotation of DEGs, transcription factor target enrichment analysis) with different parameter settings.
-See below.
+MSEA can also be used for gene level enrichment analysis (functional annotation of DEGs, transcription factor target enrichment analysis) with different parameter settings.
+This is outlined below.
+Alternatively, you can use the `runMSEA` wrapper function without specifying a mapping_file.

 #### Inputs
 1.```label```: output file name<br/>